{SECTION_MENU}

-Off the record is an organisation based in Bristol that helps young people with their mental health.
+Off the record - https://www.otrbristol.org.uk/Off the record is an organisation based in Bristol that helps young people with their mental health.
 Sections on their site include:

 Anxiety

-resources for Anxiety include an explanation of what anxiety is and how it may affect you.
-It then directs you to yoga videos, self-help workshops about how to reduce and mange anxiety, nature works – a project to get you outside to reduce your anxiety, counselling and a number of other workshops and therapies (art and drama therapies being some examples).
+Resources for Anxiety include an explanation of what anxiety is and how it may affect you.
+It then directs you to yoga videos, self-help workshops about how to reduce and mange anxiety, nature works – a project to get you outside to reduce your anxiety, counselling and several other workshops and therapies (art and drama therapies being some examples).

 https://www.otrbristol.org.uk/whats-going-on-for-you/anxiety/